 Installing sod is the most convenient and fastest method of establishing an immaculate lawn.
 Sod is sold by the square foot, so it’s important to make sure you know exactly how much sod is needed to fully cover your lawn.
 For most lawns you want to measure the length and width of the areas that will require sod in your project, to get total square feet needed.
 For irregular shaped areas, split the measurement into square or rectangles and add them together for the total.
 It is wise to add 5-10% to your project to compensate for cut-in waste and for irregular shaped areas.

 Planning Sod weight is approximately between 5 and 6 pounds per square foot.
-Sod is harvested in pieces 16″ wide and 45″ long (5 square feet).
+Our sod is harvested in pieces 16″ wide and 45″ long (5 square feet).
 Sod is a perishable product; therefore size should be properly prepared so that installation can take place immediately after delivery.
 Sod measurement can be tricky depending on the